 Greek Life FAQs

-To be eligible to join a fraternity or sorority, an individual must be a full-time Doane College student with a cumulative GPA of 2.25 or higher, although a few groups have chosen to have a higher minimum GPA requirement.
+To be eligible to join a fraternity or sorority, an individual must be a full-time Doane University student with a cumulative GPA of 2.25 or higher, although a few groups have chosen to have a higher minimum GPA requirement.
 All eligible students must have also completed one semester of classes at the college or transferred in a minimum of 12 credits from an accredited institution (those credits must be on file with the Registrar’s office by the beginning of the spring semester).
 Dual credits obtained during high school will not be counted towards the 12-credit-hour minimum.
 If necessary, the college reserves the right to deem a student ineligible to join a Greek organization due to behavior or disciplinary problems.

 I’m not a first-year student.
 Can I still go Greek?